rated-network/rated-log-indexer/templates/inputs/inputs.md

 ## Best Practices

-1. Use unique `integration_prefix` values for each input to avoid data conflicts.
+1. Use unique `slaos_key` values for each input to avoid data conflicts.
 2. Regularly review and update your configuration to ensure it aligns with your current monitoring needs.
 3. Use the `override_start_from` option in the offset configuration for backfills or when you need to reprocess data from a specific point.
 4. Refer to our [GitHub repository](https://github.com/rated-network/rated-log-indexer/tree/main/templates) for the latest configuration templates and examples.